Call us for a Free Consultation: +91-9871739191

 Where do I file a trademark application in India?

-You can file a trademark application at one of the five offices of the Trade Marks Registry located at Mumbai, Delhi, Kolkata, Chennai and Ahmadabad.
-However, the Trademark Registry also offers e-filing service.
+You can file a trademark application at one of the five offices of the Trade Marks Registry located in Mumbai, Delhi, Kolkata, Chennai and Ahmadabad.
+However, the Trademark Registry also offers an e-filing service.

 How to properly use ™ and ® to designate a trademark?